First-generation college students in the United States: Adult students' experiences

 Through interviews with first-generation college students older than 25 at a small liberal arts college, researchers Kathleen Byrd and Ginger Macdonald found that these students considered their age to be a positive contributor to their time management and self-advocacy skills.
 Having more experience navigating life and work contributed to their confidence.
 Some interviewees expressed that their self-advocacy skills in particular had helped to compensate for what they lacked in background knowledge, or cultural capital, of the college system in areas such as financial aid, student advising services, and student-professor relationships.
 Interviewees who were also parents cited their children as sources of motivation in their academic pursuits.
 In contrast to younger first-generation college students who may perceive their education as surpassing their parents, older first-generation college students may perceive their education in terms of being a role model for their children.

 Online learning

 According to a study of adult first-generation and continuing-generation online college students by Susan Dumais et al., most adult online learners, regardless of parent education level, are confident that they will succeed academically.
 However, ways that first-generation adult online learners differed from their continuing-generation counterparts in the study included "greater intrinsic motivation" to earn their degree and more usage of built-in student support services.
 Additionally, the first-generation students reported having more demanding work environments and less support from their employers to balance their work responsibilities with their family and academic responsibilities.

+Experimental evidence suggests that the effects of academic support may depend on the mode of instruction.
+Aucejo and Wong conducted randomized experiments involving approximately 3,000 students in 39 introductory economics courses at Arizona State University.
+Personalized feedback messages combined information about students' academic performance and expectations with encouragement from professors.
+Among first-generation students in synchronous courses, the intervention improved academic performance, while the researchers did not find corresponding positive effects in asynchronous courses or among continuing-generation students.